fredfeng/CS162/homework/hw3/README.md

         ```

 2. Pattern-match on lists must end with the `end` keyword, unlike in OCaml.
 3. You can only compare integers for equality.
-Boolean and list equality can easily be implemented with custom functions, so we don't include them as built-in features to reduce make the core language as elegant as possible.
+Boolean and list equality can easily be implemented with custom functions, so we don't include them as built-in features to make the core language as compact as possible.

 ### 1.2 Abstract Syntax